The Challenge of Plato's Cave

 [ Mail this page to a friend ]

 Cathedral III music score © Dmitri Tymoczko, Princeton University

-The best browser for this site is Firefox for our Windows friends and Safari or Firefox for Mac folks
+The best browsers for this site are Internet Explorer ( IE ) for our Windows friends and Safari or iCab for Mac folks